jefftranter/6502/LogicAnalyzer/README.md

 USB serial interface that allows you to set parameters, such as the address to trigger on, and to capture and list the recorded data.

-So far it has been built on a breadboard and tested with my 6502 single board computer with a 65C02 running at 2 MHz.
+It has been built on a protoboard and tested with my 6502 single board computer with a 65C02 running at 2 MHz.

 Included here are the Arduino sketch and circuit schematic diagram.